KIMJUNKYUNG/TouchFasterClient/README.md

 DB - MongoDB

+**Explanation**
 1. Client and Server are communicated with Socket.io
-2. Room information for showing room list client can join it is saved to NodeJS
+2. Room informations (for current room list) are saved to NodeJS Server
-3. Room Condition for showing the inner Room's condition like ready or nickName Information is saved to NodeJS
+3. Room Conditions (for inner Room's condition, ex) Ready, NickName... ) are saved to NodeJS Server
-4. HighScore is saved to MongoDB
+4. HighScores are saved to MongoDB